the free methodist church in canada

 Linda Dixon

-Pastor in Sudbury, ON
+Pastor living in Sudbury, ON

 Leads the Intercessors Groups, Daily Prayer for Revival at noon eastern & our Whatever You Ask Video productions.
 Our liaison to the Intergenerational Ministry task force